 Limited Licence

 Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on your ingoing contribution

 1 year 33% of the ingoing contribution

 2 years 66% of the ingoing contribution

 3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
 The maximum (or capped) exit fee is 100% of the ingoing contribution for a period equal to or longer than 3 years of residence.
 The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
-Flexible Payment Contract There is no exit fee unde er this contract option.
-11.2 What other exit ☐ Sale costs for the u ınit costs do residents need to pay or □ Legal costs contribute to? • \$3,000 for Con dministration Fee being: tract Options 1, 2, 3 and 4; Flexible Payment Contract
+Flexible Payment Contract There is no exit fee under this contract option.
+11.2 What other exit costs do residents need to pay or contribute to? unit dministration Fee being: tract Options 1, 2, 3 and 4; · · Flexible Payment Contract